What are service and utility costs?

 Updated over a week ago

-By hovering the ? icon you can see what is included in the service costs
+see what is included in the service costs

-Service costs
+Service and utility costs

-What are no service charges or utilities
+No service charges or utilities

 Service costs explained further